MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

   0.5  0    0 2800
   1    0    0 2800

+By default, *MRtrix3* applications will **automatically** scale the *b*-values by the squared amplitude of the gradient vectors, in order to more sensibly reflect the nature of the image data.

 While this scaling allows such datasets to be processed seamlessly, it will introduce minor variations in the *b*-values for other datasets, due to minor rounding errors in the components of the direction vectors.
 These are benign,